mkhantech/Active-Directory-Homelab/README.md

 ## Project Status
 > [!NOTE]
-> **Current Phase:** Environment Setup
+> **Current Phase:** Active Directory Promotion
-> The virtual infrastructure is currently being provisioned and configured.
+> The core server OS is installed, and the environment is being promoted to a Domain Controller.

 ---